McDonnell v. United States: Narrowed definition of bribery

-Legal Citations
+Legal citations

-The ruling in the Supreme Court case was cited by United States District Court for the District of New Jersey for dismissing another federal case against United States Senator Bob Menendez of New Jersey.
-The case against Menendez was eventually dismissed.
+The ruling in the Supreme Court case was cited by United States District Court for the District of New Jersey as potential grounds for dismissing the 2017 bribery charges in another federal case against United States Senator Bob Menendez of New Jersey.
+The charges were not dismissed, but the case ended in a mistrial, with most of the jurors favoring acquittal.

 In the aftermath of the Kids for cash scandal, former President Judge Mark Ciavarella of the Luzerne County Court of Common Pleas has also cited the Supreme Court ruling in an attempt to overturn his own twenty-eight year sentence in federal prison.
 The basis for citing the ruling is that it altered the definition of an official act for the crime of bribery.
 Judge Thomas L. Ambro of the U.S. Court of Appeals for the Third Circuit rejected Ciavarella's appeal.
 In his opinion, Judge Ambro stated that "Ciavarella’s bribery-related actions still satisfy even a post-McDonnell understanding of ‘official act.’
 If sentencing hundreds of juvenile offenders to excessive terms of incarceration is not an ‘official act,’ then nothing is.”